tale-toul/OCP4AzureIPI/README.md

 ```
 cluster_name: jupiter
 ```
-* DNS base domain.- This will be used to access the Openshift cluster and the applications running in it.
-This DNS domain must exist in an Azure resource group before the cluser can be deployed.
-The full domain is built with <cluster name>.<>base domain>, so for example if cluster name is __jupiter__ and base domain is __example.com__ the full cluster DNS domain is __jupiter.example.com__.
+* DNS base domain.- This domain is used to access the Openshift cluster and the applications running in it.
+In the case of a public cluster, this DNS domain must exist in an Azure resource group before the cluser can be deployed.
+In the case of a private cluster, a private domain will be created, there is no need to own that domain since it will only exist in the private VNet where the cluster is deployed.
+The full domain is built as __<cluster name>.<>base domain>__, so for example if cluster name is __jupiter__ and base domain is __example.com__ the full cluster DNS domain is __jupiter.example.com__.
 Assing the domain name to the variable **base_domain**.
 ```
 base_domain: example.com
 ```